 waypoint: In the case of navigation, a fixed longitudinal and latitudinal coordinate or GPS point that identify a physical point.

 - Topographic Maps and Ratios: A Study of Denali - Students overlay topographic maps onto Google Earth satellite imagery.
-By analyzing Denali, the tallest mountain in North American, students discover how to use map scales as ratios to navigate a map.
+By analyzing Denali, the tallest mountain in North American, they discover how to use map scales as ratios to navigate a map.
 Students also use rates to make sense of contour lines and elevation changes in an integrated GIS software program, Google Earth.
 Students problem-solve to find potential pathways up a mountain by calculating gradients.

 - What is GPS?